Qamrul-Hassan/Qamrul-Hassan/README.md

 ### 🔭 **Current Projects**
 - Building responsive websites with HTML, CSS, and Bootstrap.
 [View Projects](#)
 - Experimenting with Tailwind for utility-first CSS design.
 [View Projects](#)
-- Using JavaScript to add dynamic, interactive elements.
+- Using JavaScript and React to add dynamic, interactive elements.
 [View Projects](#)

 ---

 ### 🎯 **Goals for 2024**
 - Build a fully responsive website from scratch.
 - Contribute to open-source projects.
-- Master JavaScript and explore React.
+- Master JavaScript and dive deeper into React.

 ---